 Join the Hampton Classic Mailing list!

-Ireland’s Shane Sweetnam wins the $30,000 LONGINES Rider Challenge
+Ireland’s Shane Sweetnam wins $30,000 LONGINES Rider Challenge

-The 43rd edition of the Hampton Classic Horse Show ended in spectacular fashion Sunday, with America’s McLain Ward of Brewster, NY, capturing the $300,000 Hampton Classic Grand Prix presented by Douglas Elliman for a record seventh time.
+The 44th edition of the Hampton Classic Horse Show ended in spectacular fashion Sunday, with two-time Canadian Olympic veteran, Mario Deslauriers, capturing the $300,000 DOHA.INC Grand Prix on his mount Bardolina.

-Stephanie Danhakl swept the top three places in the $10,000 Hermès Hunter Classic Sunday morning at the Hampton Classic, the final hunter competition at the 43rd edition of the horse show.
+Stephanie Danhakl gave it her best shot but couldn’t quite repeat her clean sweep of the top three places in the $10,000 Hermès Hunter Classic from 2018.
+She had to settle for first, second and sixth instead, in the final hunter competition at the 44th edition of the Hampton Classic horse show.